-Our concerns this morning are for the many who have been affected by the fires in Napa, Sonoma, Mendocino, and Lake counties, here in Northern California, and across the state.
-Our prayers are with families and friends, those who have lost lives, and those who are valiantly struggling to fight these firestorms.
+Our concerns this morning are for the many who have been affected by the fires in Napa, Sonoma, Mendocino, and Lake counties.
+Our prayers are for families and friends, those who have lost lives, and those who are valiantly struggling to fight these firestorms.

 All three of our readings today comment on the abiding invitation of a God who summons us to his “invisible kingdom of the heart.”

-In today’s parable story from Matthew, once we’re invited, there’s the added element of figuring out what to wear; an issue in his day, as well as ours.
+In today’s parable from Matthew, we hear about what to wear, an issue in his day, as well as ours.

 Just think of the countless people figuring out what to wear for Halloween.